 Production’, and ‘SDG17: Partnership for the Goals’.

-Bristol Vet School and Rothamsted Research institute, found in North Wyke Farm (Devon), are focusing on food production and global food security.
-The Bristol Vet School team particularly addresses the challenge of sustainable livestock
+Bristol Veterinary School and Rothamsted Research institute, found in North Wyke Farm (Devon), are focusing on food production and global food security.
+The Bristol Vet School team particularly addresses the challenge of sustainable

 intensification by understanding the epidemiology, infections and transmission of diseases, in order to optimize the use of antibiotics and inform stakeholders.